Azure/azure-sdk-for-java/README.md

 # Azure Management Libraries for Java

-This README is based on the released stable version (1.0 GA).
+This README is based on the released stable version (1.0.0.
 If you are looking for other releases, see [More Information](#more-information)

 The Azure Management Libraries for Java is a higher-level, object-oriented API for managing Azure resources.

-## Feature Availability and Road Map as of Version 1.0 ##
+## Feature Availability and Road Map as of Version 1.0.0 ##

 <table>
   <tr>